wearebraid/braid-wp-starter/wp-content/themes/braid-starter/braid/README.md

 - [ ] Update breakpoints for Tachyons (no longer needed since tachyons ships with theme)
 - [ ] Merge the _S "wp_enqueue_scripts" function with the CM Starter version
 - [ ] Turn debug mode on (wp-config) for local development
-- [ ] Pull style.css from CM-Starter -- since _S adds lots of styles for the main navigation
+- [ ] Pull style.css from braid-starter -- since _S adds lots of styles for the main navigation
 - [ ] Remove Normalize from _S style.css since normalize comes with tachyons
 - [ ] Replace Theme Name and details in style.css
 - [ ] Replace screenshot.png in theme root